ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/05-deleting-with-open-addressing.md

 Each resize would set the size of the table to double the current number of elements (to a minimum of $1$), ensuring that the load factor is always $0.5$ immediately after a resize.
+@fig:LazyResize shows a resize operation performed on a linear probing hash table.
+The resize ends up shrinking the array, since the new size is based on the number of actual values, ignoring tombstones.